-Surfing in Tasmania… here’s a few points of interest.
-Living in Tasmania presents you with many an opportunity to go surfing.
+Surfing in Tasmania: here’s a few points of interest.
+Living in Tasmania presents you with many opportunities to go surfing.
 It’s an island.
-There’s lots of coastline!!
+There’s lots of coastline!
 So in practically any direction, you can travel to a beach with waves to challenge your ability to stand on a board while the ocean rocks and rolls beneath you.

 It might be fun, but be cautious.
 Swimming between the flags on a patrolled beach is one thing, but it’s still a great idea for kids to learn about keeping themselves safe.
 Big swells, rips and rocks can end in drama for the unsuspecting, so a little education is a very good investment.
 One place to get that surf training is at Clifton Beach in southern Tasmania.

 The Clifton Beach Surf Life Saving Club is about 30kms south-east of the state capital, Hobart.
 Led by a dedicated band of volunteers, they practice and promote water safety awareness on Sunday mornings during the summer months.

 The kids paddle on boards and get tuition about swimming in the ocean environment.
 Combined with activities on the beach sand, the club members definitely get a good workout in terms of fitness.
 And judging by the smiles and general banter between the group on the day of my visit, they clearly enjoy the experience.

 Surf Schools: Learn from Experts